-The school's attendance line is: 978-266-1991 x3555.
+The school's attendance line is: 978-266-1991 x35555.
 Messages regarding absences, late arrivals, early dismissals, or any other essential information the school should have prior to starting the day should be left here.
 This number accesses a confidential voice mailbox which is checked by administration periodically throughout the day.

 Text Alert System - The Day School Division uses the text alert system to communicate with parents/guardians regarding important notifications which may impact the school day, such as, educational updates, inclement weather, or in the moment information.
-How to opt-in to receive text message and voice message alerts from The Victor School:

-Using your cell phone - text a message to: 22300
+How to opt-in to receive text message and voice message alerts from The Victor School: Using your cell phone - text the work alert to 22300 mdimeo@irischools.org.